-AECB Credit Score is a three-digit number (300 to 900) that predicts how well you have managed credit, like a home loan or personal Loan on time.
+AECB Credit Score is a three-digit number (300 to 900) that predicts how well you have managed credit, like a home loan or personal Loans on time.
 AECB Credit Score plays a critical role in the Loan Approval Process.
 The higher the Score higher your chances of Loan Approval.

 Al Etihad Credit Bureau AECB is a committed financial institution that collects credit data from individuals, banks and financial institutions.
 It is a Public Joint Stock Company, owned and operated by the Federal Government of UAE.
 It is in charge of collecting financial and credit information from all organisations in UAE and using it to prepare AECB reports and AECB credit scores.
-People and companies can obtain their AECB credit scores with a small fee.
+People and companies can obtain their AECB credit scores UAE with a small fee.

 How Much Does AECB Report Cost?

 Getting your AECB credit score and AECB report from the AECB comes with a small fee.
 A fee of AED 84 plus VAT to generate your AECB report from AECB for individuals.
 A fee of AED 157.5 plus VAT is applicable to generate AECB reports for companies.
 This fee is applicable every time you generate your AECB credit score.
-However, you can get your AECB report and credit score for free from Policybazaar UAE when applying for a credit card and/or credit score for personal loan as an individual.
+However, you can get your AECB report and credit score UAE for free from Policybazaar UAE when applying for a credit card and/or uae credit score for personal loan as an individual.